 Rise Together Education (RTE) is dedicated to improving college graduation rates by providing support and financial resources to low-income Palo Alto High School students who have been accepted to 4-year colleges or 2-year community colleges with a direct transfer agreement.
-At present we are providing scholarships ranging from $1,000 to $2500 per academic year for up to four years.
+At present we are providing scholarships up to $2500 per academic year for up to four years.
 Long term we would like to provide much more than this.

 Meet Stephanie.
 She had spent her entire life living in poverty, helping to care for her siblings, and working while going to school.
 Despite the odds, she graduated from Palo Alto High School in 2015 and was accepted to several universities, including San Francisco State, her school of choice.
 Thanks to the efforts of the Palo Alto community that provided Stephanie with mentoring and funding for college, she attended at San Francisco State University and graduated in May 2019 with a 4.0 GPA.

 Her story, and the story of many others like her, provided the inspiration for the formation of Rise Together Education, a non-profit organization dedicated to creating equity in education for underprivileged youth and adults.
 Read more about Stephanie’s story here.

 Stephanie is currently a graduate student and a member of our Board of Directors!

 Congratulations to Yoonjung Cho (Class of 2017) who won Rise Together Education’s Logo Design Contest.

 "This design represents two people climbing up the stairs, and one of them is helping the other.
 Each of the bars on the bottom represents the steps that the student will have to take to proceed in their life, and the person on the right is helping the other person to take the next step.
 This reflects the main idea of Rise Together Education where it provides mentoring and financial aid for low income students who are trying to take the next step to college from Paly."